 - 3 veggie options

-The folks at Barefoot also stock a number of compliant products and ingredients in their Whole30 store, so while you’re there to grab your Emergency Food Kit, browse around and pick up a wide variety of nut butters, compliant spices and seasonings, exotic dried fruits to fuel those long runs or bike rides, or some Pure Indian Foods ghee.
+The folks at Barefoot also stock a number of compatible products and ingredients in their Whole30 store, so while you’re there to grab your Emergency Food Kit, browse around and pick up a wide variety of nut butters, compatible spices and seasonings, exotic dried fruits to fuel those long runs or bike rides, or some Pure Indian Foods ghee.

 Win a Barefoot Provisions Whole30 Emergency Food Kit!